-Here’s a look at the coldest games ever in NFL history originally appeared on NBC Sports Washington
+Here’s a look at the coldest games ever in NFL history originally appeared on NBC Sports Chicago

-Here’s a recap of the nine coldest games in NFL history:
+That won't be close to the chilliest matchup we've seen, though.
+Here’s a look at nine of the coldest games in NFL history:

 9. Raiders vs. Packers 1993, 0 degrees (wind chill -20)